-- Registration will begin at 8:00am and in order to efficiently complete all registrations, we recommend arrival promptly at 8:00am.
-All candidates will be in the holding area of the facility no later than 8:45am on the day of the exam.
-The doors will close promptly at exactly 8:45am to allow the test to start on time.
+- Registration will begin at 8:30am and in order to efficiently complete all registrations, we recommend arrival promptly at 8:00am.
+All candidates will be in the holding area of the facility no later than 8:50am on the day of the exam.
+The doors will close promptly at exactly 8:50am to allow the test to start on time.
 If you are late, you may not be admitted to the exam.
-Registration is at CPR Training Professionals, 479 Buckland Rd South Windsor, CT 06074 – Located on the first floor
+Registration is at CPR Training Professionals, 479 Buckland Rd South Windsor, CT 06074 – Located on the second floor

 - Your test date will be confirmed as indicated in the confirmation email you will receive.
 Prior to calling CPR Training Professionals to confirm your test date, please verify that the email has not been placed in your spam email folder.

 - ALL SALES ARE FINAL, NO REFUNDS ARE GIVEN FOR ANY TEST FEES

 - All candidates must bring positive proof of identity in the form of a government issued PHOTO ID (Driver’s License, Military ID, or Passport).
 You will not be admitted to the test without an acceptable photo ID.

 - You will not be provided any exam results on the day of the exam.
 Your results will be sent to your Course Coordinator by the CT Office of EMS once they are processed.
 CPR Training Professionals does not have access to your examination files; therefore specific questions or complaints regarding the outcome of your exam should be directed to the Chief Examiner who is assigned by the State of CT.